 Democracy must include rule-by-the-people and may not be limited to indirect “representative” rule by politicians.

-The people can decide directly on public issues in addition to electing and removing politicians.
+The people can select and decide directly on public issues in addition to electing and removing politicians.

 Formal proposals concerning public policy may come from the people and not only from an “authority” such as a parliament, government, civil service or a political party.